 A typical color personality test starts out by asking you to select colors or shapes which you think describe yourself the best.
 These patterns are varied, but usually contain colorful swirls, and lines within them.
 Once you have selected the shapes that you feel represent you the most, you are then allowed to see your test results.
 The test results contain categories such as your relationships with others, and how you work with others.

-Now, at this point, you are probably thinking that a test like this is too good to be true, correct?
+Now, at this point, you probably think that a test like this is too good to be true, correct?
 Well, you may be correct.
 A color personality test is not scientifically backed, nor have any studies been performed on this relatively new test.
-In addition, there are numerous avenues for test inaccuracy, such as color and shape perception.
+Also, there are numerous avenues for test inaccuracy, such as color and shape perception.

-Yet another example of color perception issues is with people who are color blind.
+Another example of color perception issues is with people who are color blind.
 Color blindness affects an estimated 1 out of every 12 people in the United States alone.
-Further, males have a much higher percent of color blindness- 8%, compared to women's .4%.
-As you can clearly see, such a test that only asks you to select colors cannot be accurate given these simple statistics.
-Even if the test logic was perfect, there would still be an 8% skew, with the color blind population.
+Further, males have a much higher level of color blindness- 8%, compared to women's .4%.
+As you can see, such a test that only asks you to select colors cannot be accurate given these simple statistics.
+Even if the test logic were perfect, there would still be an 8% skew, with the color-blind population.

-Moving past the color issues that are present in many personality tests with color, there is the simple fact that selecting colors which you feel represents you, cannot be accurate.
-A simple, less then 5 minute test that only asks you which colors you like tells us very little about your personality.
+Moving past the color issues that are present in many personality tests with color, there is a simple fact that selecting colors which you feel represents you, cannot be accurate.
+A simple, less than a 5-minute test that only asks you which colors you like tells us very little about your personality.
 Why waste your time when there are quality tests, that take just as long to complete?

 If you happen to see any of color personality test on the Internet, do yourself a favor and don't bother taking them.
 There are many good personality tests out there on the Internet, and you shouldn't waste your time with something so inaccurate and trivial.
 You may even find a free quality tool to measure your personality.